Narcissistic Shame – Why & How Do Narcissists Feel Shame?

 Both non-clinical and pathological narcissists have a high sensitivity to shame, which may be the source of their unhealthy self-centeredness.

-Research reveals that the tendency to suffer intense feelings of shame are a key clinical sign of narcissistic vulnerability (Dickinson and Pincus, 2003).
+Research reveals that the tendency to suffer intense feelings of shame is a key clinical sign of narcissistic vulnerability (Dickinson and Pincus, 2003).

 Researchers think that shame is a prominent feature of NPD (Ritter & Vater, 2014), and that narcissism is “the most shame-based of all disorders” (Brené Brown, 2020).